DATA

 On the right hip, Nani has a score of 1 for Subluxation and a score of 1 for Crabnial Acetabular edge, while the rest is 0.
 On the left hip, Nani has a score of 1 for Norberg Angle, a score of 2 for Subluxation, and a score of 1 for Crabnial Acetabular Edge.
 The rest is 0.
 Based on these results we feel confident that her hip scores are well below the acceptable scores for meaningful selection pressure, and that her hips would likely be scored as “normal/clear/good” if she was residing in other FCI countries than the Nordic countries and thus be cleared for breeding.

-In August 2023 Nani’s hips x-rays was sent to TGZ Oerzen DE, Alexander Koch, HD/ED ZENTRALE (zertifizierter Gutachter und Obergutachter der Gesellschaft für Röntgendiagnostik genetisch beeinflusster Skeletterkrankungen bei Kleintieren e.V (GRSK)) for another second opinion.
-The results came back as A2/B1 on the left and right hip respectively, which is exactly the same score evaluation as Dr. Makara in Australia gave.
+Nani’s hips x-rays was also sent to TGZ Oerzen DE, Alexander Koch, HD/ED ZENTRALE (zertifizierter Gutachter und Obergutachter der Gesellschaft für Röntgendiagnostik genetisch beeinflusster Skeletterkrankungen bei Kleintieren e.V (GRSK)) for another second opinion.
+The results came back as A2/B1 on the left and right hip, respectively, which is exactly the same score evaluation as Dr. Makara in Australia.

-We believe that these results give us the confidence to breed Nani in the strong belief she would have many good qualities to contribute to a long-term breeding plan.
-Worldwide, Airedale terriers with C/C hips, are often used in breeding as it mostly doesn’t affect them being a medium-sized dog and doesn’t give any clinical symptoms.
+We believe that these results give us the confidence to breed Nani, and we strongly believe she would have many good qualities to contribute to a long-term breeding plan.
+Worldwide, Airedale terriers with C/C hips are often used in breeding as it mostly doesn’t affect them, being a medium-sized dog and mostly not giving any clinical symptoms.
 However, we do believe that measures should be taken to make sure the hips of the Airedale terrier stay healthy and non-dysplastic.
-Due to this, we will only breed Nani with male dogs who have a good pedigree and offspring statistics regarding HD.
+Due to this, we will only breed Nani with male dogs who have A-hips and with a good pedigree- and offspring statistics regarding HD.